A unified error analysis for randomized low-rank approximation with application to data assimilation: Introduction

 The matrix $\A_k$ can be computed with any SVD algorithm enabling a truncation mechanism~\cite[Section 9.6]{GolubVanLoan_MatrixComputations_2013}.
-However, for large-scale problems, the classical approaches become prohibitively expensive or are even inapplicable if $\A$ is not stored explicitly.
-In these situations, one is rather interested in computing $\widehat{\A}_k$, a reasonably accurate approximation of $\A_k$, which is typically expected to be optimal up to a small factor $\varepsilon > 0$, that is, $\widehat{\A}_k$ satisfies,
+However, for large-scale problems, the classical approaches become prohibitively expensive or not even inapplicable if $\A$ is not stored explicitly as a matrix.
+In these situations, one is rather interested in computing $\widehat{\A}_k$, a reasonably accurate approximation of $\A_k$, which is typically expected to be optimal up to a small factor $\varepsilon > 0$, that is $\widehat{\A}_k$ satisfies,

-Over the past decade, randomized algorithms for computing such approximations have been proposed.
-Following~\cite{WoolfeLibertyEtAl_FastRandomizedAlgorithm_2008}, the authors in~\cite{HalkoMartinssonEtAl_FindingStructureRandomness_2011} proposed an efficient algorithm now widely known as the Randomized SVD (RSVD) algorithm.
-Noticing that $\A_k = \U_k \U_k\tra \A = \pi(\U_k) \A$, the RSVD computes a low-rank approximation of $\A$ using a randomized procedure for estimating $\range(\U_k)$, where $\range(\cdot)$ denotes the column space.
-Several so-called \textit{randomized range-finder} algorithms have been proposed and studied in the literature like the randomized subspace iteration method~\cite{RokhlinSzlamEtAl_RandomizedAlgorithmPrincipal_2010} or the randomized (block) Krylov subspace methods~\cite{MuscoMusco_RandomizedBlockKrylov_2015, Tropp_RandomizedBlockKrylov_2022,YuanGuEtAl_SuperlinearConvergenceRandomized_2018}.
-Regardless of the range-finder method, the RSVD can be theoretically analyzed by studying the following quantity